Top 3 Companies With the Best Medicare Part D Plans for 2026

 2. Which plan has the best star rating?

-The number of stars each plan has on Medicare.gov measures the quality of the plan as well as the experience of former customers.
+The number of stars each plan has on Medicare.gov measures plan quality and customer satisfaction.

 3. Are the medications I take covered?

-Check the plan's list of covered drugs, called the formulary, to learn which medications are covered and how much you might pay based on what's called the classification tier.
+Check the plan's list of covered drugs to learn about your coverage and the costs you'll pay at the pharmacy.
+These lists divide drugs into five of what are called classification tiers, which helps determine how much you'll pay for that drug at the pharmacy.
 If your medication is in a higher tier, you could have to pay more, and some plans have a separate deductible for Tier 3, 4 or 5 drugs.

 4. What's the final cost I'll pay each month?